 How To Help a Friend

 Most survivors of sexual and relationship violence disclose the assault or abuse to at least one other person, usually a friend.
-You can't rescue your friend or solve her/his problems.
-But being there to listen, believe and support your friend in a positive way can greatly influence her/his healing process.
+You can't rescue your friend or solve their problems.
+But being there to listen, believe and support your friend in a positive way can greatly influence their healing process.
 The following suggestions/information can help you be a supportive friend.

 Listen and Support